*

 On 2nd December 1912, McLeod was appointed to Columbia Country Club, Chevy Chase in Maryland.
 He accepted the position at fifty dollars a month with no contract being signed for over fifty years, he retired in December 1967.
 Fred finished third in the 1914 US Open (Midlothian Country Club), and tied for second place with Walter Hagen at the 1921 National Championship, played over his home course at Columbia C.C.
 In 1924 McLeod won the St. Petersburg Open and in 1927 the Maryland Open, he also tied for the Middle Atlantic PGA title losing out to Leo Diegel.
 McLeod played regularly in the U.S Open until 1931, finishing among the top ten no fewer than eight times.

-Fred McLeod and Jock Hutchinson, were by tradition, first off the tee each year to begin the Masters Tournament at Augusta.
+Fred McLeod and Jock Hutchison, were by tradition, first off the tee each year to begin the Masters Tournament at Augusta.

 Although initially the international match played at Gleneagles did not catch the public's imagination, Walter Hagen continued to support the idea.
-When Sam Ryder offered a trophy for such an encounter, Hagen jumped at the opportunity to put a team together and a match was arranged between United States and Great Britain in 1926, when McLeod again took part.
+When Sam Ryder offered a trophy for such an encounter, Hagen jumped at the opportunity to put a team together and a match was arranged between United States and Great Britain in 1926, when McLeod sailed from America with Tommy Armour

 Owing to the uncertainty of the situation following the General Strike in May 1926 it was unknown up to a few weeks before the event was to start how many Americans would travel, so Sam Ryder decided to withhold offering his trophy that year.
 Rather than cancelling the 'inaugural match' the United States team invited other players to make up the numbers.
 Fred McLeod was in Britain to play in the Open Championship at Royal Lytham and St. Annes, where he finished seventh behind the winner Bobby Jones.
 During the long waiting time between the regional qualifying rounds, McLeod was invited to take part in the Anglo-American tournament at Wentworth.
 The match took place on 4th and 5th June, when the British won thirteen and a half points to the visitors's one and a half.
 The American team included four expatriate Brits and one Australian; A. Watrous, C. Walker, W. Mehihorn, T. Armour, R. Cruickshank, E. French, J. Farrell, F. McLeod, J. Kirkwood, J. Barnes and W. Hagen.
 The Americans who missed out were G.E.
 Sarazen, MacDonald Smith and R. Cruickshank.